Experienced & Aggressive San Diego Lawyers Litigating Accidental Death and Dismemberment Insurance Claims

 Accidental death and dismemberment insurance policies promise financial security after a loved one dies as the result of an accident or accidental bodily injury.
 These policies also promise to pay an insured a specific amount of money if the insured suffers from some type of dismemberment or any other significant injury.

 Unfortunately, insurance companies often deny accidental death and dismemberment policy claims and break their promise to provide you the benefits you thought you had secured.
 Insurers have a financial incentive to collect premiums and pay out less in benefits, which will increase their bottom line.
 This conflict of interest can motivate them to improperly deny your accidental death or dismemberment policy claim.
-With decades of experience in fighting insurance companies, McKennon Law Group PC in Newport Beach, California, is ready to represent you.
+With decades of experience in fighting insurance companies, McKennon Law Group PC in San Diego, California, is ready to represent you.

 Making Sure Insurers Take Responsibility